uroybd/MrHyde/README.md

 For getting a proper GitHub client id and secret you will have to [register your application](https://github.com/settings/applications/new) with GitHub.

 The `jekyllServerClientSecret` should match the one configured on the MrHyde server.
+This key is only required for the preview functionality and can also be left empty.
 See the server configuration section below for details.

 ## Server